 - NPS is a great metric to measure long-term customer satisfaction and loyalty.
 It’s the big picture metric of customer experience.

 - CSAT is used to measure the customer satisfaction of a specific interaction or event.
 It’s a short-term satisfaction metric for customer experience.
+Check out our free interactive CSAT calculator to measure your Customer Satisfaction Score and its impact on ROI.
+You’ll get custom recommendations based on your score!

 - CES is used to measure the level of effort that a customer experiences when they interact with your brand.
 It’s a transactional, short-term metric for customer experience.